kaefe64/Arduino_uSDX_Pico_FFT_Proj/README.md

 - I removed the AGC during tests, it needs to be uncommented in the code.
 - Search why the signal level meter is not working on the display.
 - Write to the display only when something changes
-- Include a microphone and make more tests
-- Tests...  menus...  switches...   display appearance
+- Tests: reception/transmission SSB...  menus...  switches...   display appearance
 - Try to improve the suppression of not desired audio and waterfall bands